 What can you do to improve your ratings?

 Improving your rankings is a bit of common sense, and a bit of commitment.
-You need to invest some time and resource in engaging your users.
+You need to invest some time and resources in engaging your users.
 Here are some ways you can improve your ratings:

 1) Answer the call

-If you’ve got a number of bad (or not so great) reviews don’t avoid them.
+If you’ve got a number of bad (or not-so-great) reviews don’t avoid them.
 While you can’t change them, don’t ignore them.

 Our advice is to answer every review – even if they are bad or don’t make sense.